Magma (character): X-Men: Gold

-In the wake of the conflict between mutants and Inhumans, anti-mutant activist Lydia Nance hired Mesmero to assemble a new Brotherhood of Evil Mutants, whose acts of terrorism she used to propel her platform.
+In the wake of the conflict between mutants and Inhumans, anti-mutant activist Lydia Nance hired Mesmero to assemble a new Brotherhood of Mutants, whose acts of terrorism she used to propel her platform.
 Magma is revealed to be one of the members when they attack the United Nations and are confronted by Kitty Pryde's squad of X-Men.
 Magma and the Brotherhood eventually escape and kidnap the mayor of New York City, Bill de Blasio.
-It was also discovered by the X-Men that Mesmero had used his powers to brainwash the members of his Brotherhood to join the team and force them to carry out those attacks.
-Once his control was broken, Mesmero's Brotherhood was dissolved, and except for Amara, the rest of the team were handed over to S.H.I.E.L.D., ultimately leading to its disbandment.
-Following the ordeal, Amara decides to stay with the X-Men to recuperate.
+The X-Men later discover that Mesmero had used his powers to brainwash the members of his Brotherhood and force them to join the team.
+Once his control was broken, Mesmero's Brotherhood is dissolved.